A lot or a little?

-The townsfolk rally round Lars, accepting Bianca as a "real girl," inviting her to parties, volunteering her for community service, bringing her to the hospital to visit with sick kids, etc. But even as it celebrates the healing powers of quirk, Craig Gillespie's movie is premised on some tedious and seemingly comforting truisms related to the "unfathomable" mysteries of women and pregnancy.
-Bianca, for all her blankness, is a vehicle for Lars' reintegration into the community.
+Lars and the Real Girl is commendable for celebrating the healing powers of quirk.
+But Craig Gillespie's movie is premised on some tedious and seemingly comforting truisms related to the "unfathomable" mysteries of women and pregnancy.
+The townsfolk rally round Lars, accepting Bianca as a "real girl," inviting her to parties, volunteering her for community service, bringing her to the hospital to visit with sick kids, etc. Bianca, for all her blankness, is a vehicle for Lars' reintegration into the community.
 While it's disheartening that she must follow a typical plot route in order to serve that function, the film features an appealing performance by Gosling.

 Families can talk about whether the movie seems at all realistic -- and, for that matter, whether it's intended to.
 Does the doctor do the right thing in letting Lars believe in Bianca's existence?
 Do you think it's believable that the townspeople play along?
 What do you think the movie's overall message is?